Top

 The desert has very few plant species.
 Before you leave During its exploration of Mars, a NASA robot detected minute quantities of bacteria.

-Nearby, at the gateway to the desertThe park is located in the Llanos de ChalleIt is well known for its many species of flowers.
+Nearby, at the edge of the desert, is the Llanos de ChalleIt is well known for its many species of flowers.
 It is located in the middle of the park and is home to many varieties.

 These flowers offer a breathtaking view of the vast expanse, and some species are among the most popular. the rarest in the world.